robertojguerra/orangepi-zero-full-setup/README2.md

 * Download these patches:

   * 0036-....patch : makes additions to the "dts", which tells the kernel where are the new devices.
 Adds kernel code to interact with the tv encoder.
-With my modifications to be applicable to Armbian (the patch came from the LibreElec github)
+With my modifications, now it is applicable to Armbian (this patch came from the LibreElec github).

   * zzzz2-....patch : by Armbian user "gleam2003", adds directives to make sure that the dtbo (device tree binary overlay) is compiled